Why successful companies have IT leadership on their board

 Any of those advantages would put a company in a powerful place against their competitors, so how does this one difference deliver all three?
 And if it’s so impactful, why do so few businesses have IT on their board?

-How does having IT on the board make such a difference?
+6 reasons why having IT on the board makes such a difference

 1. IT and business alignment

 A major reason for the difference in capability is that businesses without IT leadership on the board commonly have a siloed or even antagonistic view of IT.
 In these environments, IT is often labelled as a non-contributor to the business since they aren’t directly creating revenue.
 To make things worse, an uninformed board rarely considers the essential work IT does to allow the revenue-generating departments to succeed.

 Resentment easily grows between departments in this scenario and causes in-fighting, loss of talent and a stressful work environment.
 This leads to long-lasting reputational damage, a reduction in business productivity and ultimately, lower revenue.